 The service boasts a free 24-hour trial with unlimited access to the full service.
 You can choose from three price plans, with the 2-year plan offering the best value.
 The packages available are:

-- We’ve rounded up the best free VPNs of 2018
+- Don't want to pay a thing?
+We’ve rounded up the best free VPNs too

 How to choose the best wallet-friendly VPN